acousticrobot/web-16/_pages/toki-pona/lesson-09-modifiers-2.md

 The other thing to note about _sin_ is that it can naturally take on a rectangular proportion, something that we referred to as a short or thin block in [modifiers](/toki-pona/modifiers).
 As _sin_ is often used as a modifier, you will find comes in quite handy.

-{% include image_and_caption.html image="/images/t47_tokipona/kamasona/modifiers-2/mamasinlipilinnasa.jpg" caption="mama sin li pilin nasa" %}
+{% include image_and_caption.html image="/images/t47_tokipona/kamasona/modifiers-2/mamasinlipilinnasa.jpg" caption="mama sin li pilin nasa!" %}

 #### translate into toki pona (hover or tab through to reveal the answer):